bocchino/AppleCore/README.md

 THE APPLECORE PROGRAMMING LANGUAGE, V1.0
 ========================================
-COPYRIGHT (C) 2011-12
+Copyright (C) 2011-12

-BY ROB BOCCHINO
+By Rob Bocchino

 1\.
 INTRODUCTION AND RATIONALE
 ------------------------------